-When physical restrictions are present in our connective tissue system they reduce range of movement and alter our positioning.
-The whole body must adapt when restrictions are present, negatively affecting posture - our positioning becomes less than ideal.
+When physical restrictions are present within connective tissues our range of movement is reduced.
+The whole body must adapt to compensate when restrictions are present, negatively affecting posture - our positioning becomes less than ideal.

 Muscles are the body's 'tissues of action', capable of moving our bones and joints into a better position to create a better posture.